help@cleanrecoverycenters.com

 Alcohol and Psychosis

-Alcohol has been your solace for years, ever since your dad left and your mom got sick.
-Despite being on your own from an early age, you managed decent enough for yourself, even with your drinking habits.
+Alcohol has been your solace for years.
+Despite your drinking habits, you managed to do decent enough for yourself.
 You held your job, kept a tidy apartment, and even bought yourself a car.
 Drinking just never got in the way of anything.

 alcohol and psychosis